Enable Azure Automation State Configuration

 Use DSC metaconfiguration to register hybrid machines

 You can enable machines securely for an Azure Automation account through the DSC metaconfiguration.
 The protocols implemented in DSC use information from the metaconfiguration to authenticate to Azure Automation State Configuration.
 The node registers with the service at the registration URL and authenticates using a registration key.
 During registration, the DSC node and DSC service negotiate a unique certificate for the node to use for authentication to the server post-registration.
 This process prevents enabled nodes from impersonating one another, for example, if a node is compromised and behaving maliciously.
-After registration, the registration key is not used for authentication again, and is deleted from the node.
+After registration, the registration key isn't used for authentication again, and is deleted from the node.

 You can get the information required for the State Configuration registration protocol from Keys under Account Settings in the Azure portal.